adaminspaceship/whats-friend/README.md

-# WhatsApp Bot with Gemini AI
+# WhatsApp Bot with Grok AI

-A WhatsApp bot that responds using Google Gemini AI and sends images for specific triggers.
+A WhatsApp bot that responds using xAI Grok AI and sends images for specific triggers.

 ## Features

-- Responds to messages using Google Gemini AI
+- Responds to messages using xAI Grok AI
 - Sends images when "hello mate" is mentioned
 - Personality: Raju - the perfect third friend for Adam and Gal